 Owners of rental property in Germany are liable to pay tax regardless of whether or not they are tax resident in Germany.
 An individual is considered resident in Germany if s/he has their primary residence there or spends over 183 days in the country during a period which may span two tax years.

 Advance income tax payments may be required during the course of the tax year (in March, June, September and December).
-When releasing the assessment notice, the German tax office (Finanzamt) settles both the previous year’s income tax and the advance payments for the current year.
-The advance payments are generally based on the previous year’s tax liability.
+When releasing the assessment notice, the German tax office (Finanzamt) settles both the previous year’s rental income tax and the advance payments for the current year.
+The advance German property tax payments are generally based on the previous year’s tax liability.

 If two or more non-married persons own a German property a partnership must be established and partnership returns are required.
 Married persons may be taxed jointly or separately but non-residents are not allowed to file joint income tax returns.